Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: Introduction

 The accuracy of both these MSTs hinges on one critical assumption: the decay topology of choice has been isolated.
 In the actual LHC data, the decay topology would have to be inferred, if this is at all possible, before proceeding; MSTs would thus appear to be excellent roads to SUSY mass reconstruction which, however, begin only at a point half-way to the destination.

-The present work focuses on the first half of this road; {\it i.e.}, isolating a desired decay topology, and on how this affects a subsequent MST analysis.
-As a first foray into this potentially quite thorny task, let's restrict ourselves to just the specific topologies considered in \cite{nojiri1} and \cite{UCDavis} involving a pair of neutralinos $\widetilde{\chi}_{i}^0 \widetilde{\chi}_{j}^0$ ($i,j=2,3,4$) that subsequently decay to leptons (electrons and muons) via on-shell sleptons.
-This situation is amenable to a wedgebox analysis \cite{wedgebox, EWwedgebox} which is based upon a scatter plot of the di-electron mass $M_{e^+ e^-}$ versus the dimuon mass $M_{\mu^+ \mu^-}$.
+The present work focuses on the first half of this road; {\it i.e.}, isolating a desired decay topology\footnote{The recent paper \cite{Bai:2010hd} addresses similar issues from a somewhat different perspective.}, and on how this affects a subsequent MST analysis.
+As a first foray into this potentially quite thorny task, consider specific topologies studied in \cite{Nojiri:2003tu} and \cite{Cheng:2007xv,Cheng:2008mg,Cheng:2009fw} involving a pair of neutralinos $\widetilde{\chi}_{i}^0 \widetilde{\chi}_{j}^0$ ($i,j=2,3,4$) that subsequently decay to leptons (electrons and muons) via on-shell sleptons.
+This situation is amenable to a wedgebox analysis \cite{Bisset:2005rn,Bian:2006xx} which is based upon a scatter plot of the di-electron mass $M_{e^+ e^-}$ versus the dimuon mass $M_{\mu^+ \mu^-}$.
 A key benefit of this technique is that it allows (at least partial) separation of individual events according to the specific $(i,j)$-pair whose production gave rise to them.
 Given sufficient statistics, events from each such decay-type fall in distinct, easily-recognized zones of the wedgebox plot.
 The overall topology of the resulting wedgebox plot then tests for the significant presence of the various possible $(i,j)$ decay channels --- which may for instance signal the meaningful presence of a decay channel erroneously assumed to have been insignificant as the basis for a MST analysis.
 Events can be selected from a specific zone of the wedgebox plot, preferably a zone populated by only one decay channel.
 This acts to maximize sample homogeneity and assure the basic MST assumption is satisfied.